pricilladgrdn/pricilladegardin.fr-2020/README.md

 Set following environment variables (or use a dotenv file):

-- CTF_SPACE_ID : The ID of your Contentful space
+- CONTENTFUL_SPACE_ID : The ID of your Contentful space
-- CTF_ACCESS_TOKEN : Your Contentful access token
+- CONTENTFUL_ACCESS_TOKEN : Your Contentful access token
-- CTF_AUTHOR_ENTRY_ID : The ID of the author entry
+- CONTENTFUL_AUTHOR_ENTRY_ID : The ID of the author entry

 ## Build Setup